ezmsg-org/ezmsg-tools/README.md

 > You can use the supplied overly-simple example: `python -m ezmsg.vis.examples.ez_count`

-And then you can connect to that with `ezmsg-monitor --graph-ip 127.0.0.1 --graph-port 25978`
+And then you can connect to that with `ezmsg-monitor --graph_addr 127.0.0.1:25978`

 Don't forget to tear down your GraphService when you are done with it: